 Clearing the Magento cache from the Dashboard can be another easy way.
 Especially if you’re afraid of deleting the wrong files through cPanel.
 Though Magento has had some interface updates that has moved this option around.
 Refer to the steps that are correct for your version below.

 - The first step is to login to your Magento Dashboard.

-- Once logged in, you will want to navigate to the System options, and from the Drop down select Cache Management
+- Once logged in, navigate to the System options, and from the Drop down select Cache Management

-- From the Cache Management screen, you will see an option to Flush Magento Cache towards the top.
+- From the Cache Management screen, you’ll see an option to Flush Magento Cache towards the top.
 Clicking on that will clear the cache for Magento.

 Magento Version 2

-- For Magento Version 2, you will want to start off in the dashboard as well, and be logged in.
+- For Magento Version 2, you’ll want to start off in the dashboard as well, and be logged in.

 - After you are logged in, on the left will be the Settings option from the menu.
 Clicking on that will reveal more options.
 From those other options, select the Cache Management.

 - After you arrive at the Cache Management screen.
 There will be an option in the upper right corner to Flush Magento Cache.
-You will click that and it will clear the Magento cache for you.
+Click that and it’ll clear the Magento cache for you.